Pat Corley: Career

 After moving to New York City he worked as a waiter, attended the American Theatre Wing, studied under Uta Hagen and auditioned for plays.
 Corley and his wife toured in summer stock in Indiana and New Jersey with his young daughter Troy in tow.
 His first Broadway appearance was in James Baldwin's Blues for Mr. Charlie, a production by the Actors Studio, where Corley had been accepted as a member.
 Early in his career he shared the stage with future stars Al Pacino and James Earl Jones in the Off-Broadway play The Peace Creeps.
 In the 1970s, Corley appeared in several Broadway productions including Of Mice and Men with James Earl Jones and Sweet Bird of Youth with Christopher Walken.

 Corley's Hollywood career began in 1969 in TV with a small role in N.Y.P.D. and a few television commercials.
 His first feature film roles were in Gordon Parks' The Super Cops and the comedy Law and Disorder with Carroll O'Connor and Ernest Borgnine.
 He also appeared in Coming Home and in an early Oliver Stone feature, The Hand, with Michael Caine.

 Corley appeared on dozens of TV shows, among the earliest of which were: The Wackiest Ship in the Army, Get Christie Love and Kojak.
 Other series on which Corley has guest-starred include Starsky and Hutch, Barnaby Jones, Hill Street Blues, Hart to Hart, St. Elsewhere, Simon & Simon, Murder, She Wrote, Magnum, P.I., Cagney & Lacey, Night Court, Moonlighting, L.A.
 Law, and Hey Arnold!.
 Corley also had roles in two mini-series, Roots and Fresno.
 He provided the voice of Sheriff McGee in Tom Sawyer (2000).

 Death

-Corley died of congestive heart failure in September 2006 at age 76 at Cedars-Sinai Medical Center in Los Angeles, California.
+Corley died of heart failure at Cedars-Sinai Medical Center in Los Angeles on September 11, 2006, at age 76.
 His wife, actress Iris Corley, had died the year prior.